 What do you think of Hill's apology??
 He sounds pretty sincere that he is not homophobic but was just extremely frustrated with the paparazzi.
 Is that an excuse?
 Do people have slips of the tongue sometimes and not really mean what they say?

 Beginning her broadcast career on MTV in 2001 in their VJ competition, Erica later founded celebrity interview website iamericamag.com in 2005, known for unique and edgy video interviews with emerging artists.
 She hosted videos for Heeb Magazine, was Spin Magazine's Warped Tour Reporter in 2006 and has written for Yellow Rat Bastard Magazine.
-She has appeared on multiple television shows including Showbiz Tonight, The Dr. Drew Show, Fuse TV (Absolute POP, Trending 10, The F List), and appeared on Sirius Satellite Radio's Howard 101.
+She has commentated on multiple television shows including Showbiz Tonight, The Dr. Drew Show, Fuse TV (Absolute POP, Trending 10, The F List), as well as on Sirius Satellite Radio's Howard 101.

 Erica graduated from The George Washington University in 2004 with a Bachelor of Science in Business and Communication.
 She went on to receive a Master of Arts in Mental Health Counseling from Brooklyn College and later received her license in Mental Health Counseling.
-Using both her background in psychology and her intense enthusiasm for everything "pop culture", Erica fuses entertainment and analytic insight as a dynamic television and radio personality.
+Using both her background in psychology and her intense enthusiasm for everything "pop culture", Erica fuses entertainment and analytic insight as a dynamic television, radio, and multimedia personality.